byllyfish/finsy/docs/switch_api.md

 await switch.write([P4PacketOut(b"payload", port=3)])
 ```

 You can include other entities in the same call.
-Any non-update objects (e.g. P4PacketIn,
+Any non-update objects (e.g. P4PacketOut,
 P4DigestListAck) will be sent **before** the WriteRequest.

-### Listen for Packets
+### Listening for Packets

 To receive packets, use the async iterator `Switch.read_packets()`.
 In this example, `pkt` is a `P4PacketIn` object.